scrapinghub/splash/docs/scripting-ref.rst

 Set JavaScript to load automatically on each page load.

-**Signature:** ``ok, reason = splash:autoload(source)``
+**Signature:** ``ok, reason = splash:autoload{source_or_url, source=nil, url=nil}``

 **Parameters:**

-* source - a string with JavaScript source code to execute before the page load.
+* source_or_url - either a string with JavaScript source code or an URL to load the JavaScript code from;
+* source - a string with JavaScript source code;
+* url - an URL to load JavaScript source code from.

 **Returns:** ``ok, reason`` pair.
 If ``ok`` is nil, error happened and ``reason`` contains an error description.

+:ref:`splash-autoload` allows to execute JavaScript code at each page load.
-``splash:autoload`` itself doesn't execute the passed JavaScript code;
+:ref:`splash-autoload` doesn't doesn't execute the passed JavaScript code itself.
-the code is executed each time a new page starts to load.
 To execute some code once, after page is loaded use :ref:`splash-runjs` or :ref:`splash-jsfunc`.

-``splash:autoload`` can be used to preload utility JavaScript libraries or replace JavaScript objects before a webpage has a chance to do it.
+:ref:`splash-autoload` can be used to preload utility JavaScript libraries or replace JavaScript objects before a webpage has a chance to do it.

 Example: